© Vietato l'utilizzo dei contenuti senza autorizzazione

 Traditional Mint Festival

-Parish Church of Saint Mary of the Pieve Our Lady of Mount Carmel
+Parish Church of Santa Maria della Pieve Our Lady of Mount Carmel

 Area: 912.89 km² Population: 168,707 Municipalities: 74

-Candelo: Through the alleys of the ancient Ricetto
+Candelo: Among the alleys of the ancient Ricetto

-Candelo: Through the alleys of the ancient Ricetto
+Candelo: Among the alleys of the ancient Ricetto

 Church of San Carlo